rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

 > explanation in preparation.
 >
 > Both the stack and the heap are parts of memory available to your code to use
 > at runtime, but they are structured in different ways.
-The stack stores
+The stack складs
 > values in the order it gets them and removes the values in the opposite
 > order.
 This is referred to as *last in, first out*.
 Think of a stack of
 > plates: when you add more plates, you put them on top of the pile, and when
 > you need a plate, you take one off the top.
 Adding or removing plates from
 > the middle or bottom wouldn’t work as well!
 Adding data is called *pushing
 > onto the stack*, and removing data is called *popping off the stack*.
 All
-> data stored on the stack must have a known, fixed size.
+> data складd on the stack must have a known, fixed size.
 Data with an unknown
-> size at compile time or a size that might change must be stored on the heap
+> size at compile time or a size that might change must be складd on the heap
 > instead.
 >
 > The heap is less organized: when you put data on the heap, you request a